7x7labs/Livefyre-iOS-SDK/doc/Getting Started-template.md

 3. Drag the downloaded copy of LivefyreClient.framework into the Frameworks group in the project.
 4. Click on the project in the Project Navigator.
+5. Click on the Build Settings tab
+6. Add -ObjC to Other Linker Flags
-5. Click on the Build Phases tab
+7. Click on the Build Phases tab
-6. Add the following libraries to Link Binary With Libraries: (some may already be present)
+8. Add the following libraries to Link Binary With Libraries: (some may already be present)
     1. CFNetwork.framework
     2. MobileCoreServices.framework
     3. libz.dylib
     4. SystemConfiguration.framework
     5. MessageUI.framework
-7. Move the added libraries to the Frameworks group
+9. Move the added libraries to the Frameworks group
-8. Import the SDK headers with #import <LivefyreClient/LivefyreClient.h> in either the prefix header or just the files which need it.
+10. Import the SDK headers with #import <LivefyreClient/LivefyreClient.h> in either the prefix header or just the files which need it.
-9. Build the project to verify that installation was successful.
+11. Build the project to verify that installation was successful.

 ## Using the SDK